Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 ## Peer Crawler

-The Peer Crawler asks a `casinocoind` server to report information about the other `casinocoind` servers it is connected to as peers.
-The [`peers` command](#peers) in the [WebSocket and JSON-RPC APIs](#websocket-and-json-rpc-apis) also returns a similar, more comprehensive set of information, but requires [administrative access](#connecting-to-casinocoind) to the server.
+The Peer Crawler asks a `stoxumd` server to report information about the other `stoxumd` servers it is connected to as peers.
+The [`peers` command](#peers) in the [WebSocket and JSON-RPC APIs](#websocket-and-json-rpc-apis) also returns a similar, more comprehensive set of information, but requires [administrative access](#connecting-to-stoxumd) to the server.
 The Peer Crawler response is available to other servers on a non-privileged basis through the Peer Protocol (RTXP) port.

 #### Request Format